harvesthill/reddit-wiki-archive/steroids/homebrew/list.md

 Trenbolone Acetate | 0.848 |
 Trenbolone Enanthate | 0.909 |

-**If you have more information to add to this list, please message u/Decatest or u/ssjhayes**
+**If you have more information to add to this list, please message the Moderation team**

 ##Recipes